a-hamdi/japanesearabic/README.md

 - [ ] Add more dialect support
 - [ ] Develop a mobile application
 - [ ] Integrate with language learning platforms
+## Copyright Notice 📜
+This dictionary is based on data from the Shinjikai.app online dictionary.
+All original content copyright Shinjikai.
+Redistribution or modification of their content was conducted with complience with the terms specified by Shinjikai.
 ## Support the Project ❤️
 If you find this project helpful, please:
 - Star the repository